akauppi/MyZWave/README.md

 - Enter the names; triple-click the device once the UI waits for inclusion.
 Should be fast and clear.

+## Remember to update!

+Docker doesn't automatically pull `:latest`.
+Every now and then:

+- `docker compose down`
+- Pull new from Docker UI, or manually
+- `docker compose up zwave-js-ui`

+Only way to get updates!

 ## References